 Ataturk’s statue, Tunceli.

-It was in Tunceli where I first saw posters with a picture of Ibrahim Kaypakkaya, “Partizan”, wearing a cloth cap and resembling a working class hero of the Soviet Union, circa the 1930s.
-In the picture Kaypakkaya looked like a young Robert de Niro around the time he starred in “Taxi Driver”.
+It was in Tunceli where I first saw posters with a photo of Ibrahim Kaypakkaya, “Partizan”, wearing a cloth cap and resembling a working class hero of the Soviet Union, circa the 1930s.
+In the photo Kaypakkaya also looked like a young Robert de Niro around the time he starred in “Taxi Driver”.

 Posters with pictures of Ibrahim Kaypakkaya included, Tunceli.

 Ibrahim Kaypakkaya lived from 1949 to 1973.
 He was an important figure in the communist movement in Turkey.
 He was the founder of the Communist Party of Turkey (Marxist-Leninist) and its armed wing carried out fatal attacks in Tunceli, Malatya and Gaziantep.
 At least one such attack led to the murder of a village muhtar whose information to the security forces had resulted in a gunfight during which some of Kaypakkaya’s allies had met their deaths.

 On 24th January 1973, Turkish military forces attacked Kaypakkaya and some of his supporters in the mountains near Tunceli.
 Kaypakkaya was badly wounded and left for dead, but he managed to shelter in a cave before making his way to a village where he asked a teacher to shelter him.
 The teacher provided him with a room to recuperate in, but he then locked the door and reported Kaypakkaya’s whereabouts to the army.
 Kaypakkaya was taken to the prison in Diyarbakir, notorious at the time for the brutal treatment of its inmates, interrogated and tortured.
 On 18th May he died from gunshot wounds and, so it is said, his body was mutilated and cut into many pieces.